 Not all Logos have to be Descriptive, they can be Symbolic

-So, it is perfectly okay for your logo to have a depth that may not necessarily be related to the services rendered, but rather effectively defining the character of your brand.
-This is because, a brand is meant to be more than the product sold; it is meant to be a character, an identity that an audience can relate with, and trust.
-A relationship between a brand and consumers ranks far above one between a product and consumers, and this feeds deep into the concept of Relationship Marketing (gist for another day).
-Consumers buy products because they need or want the product, and so any variant would do; however they buy brands because there is a perception of quality, consistency, and trust, thus evoking loyalty.
+So, it is perfectly okay for your logo to have a depth that may not necessarily be related to the services rendered, but rather effectively defines the character of your brand.
+This is because a brand is meant to be more than the product sold; it is meant to be a character, an identity that an audience can relate with, and trust.
+A relationship between a brand and consumers ranks far above one between a product and consumers, and this feeds deep into the concept of Relationship Marketing (read more on this here).
+Consumers buy products because they need or want the product, and so any variant would do; however, they buy brands because there is a perception of quality, consistency, and trust, thus evoking loyalty.
 If this is so, why describe a product, when you can symbolize a lifestyle?

 Good logos are meant to be smart, accessible, and simple but also have enough depth to be interesting.
 They’re meant to use semiosis effectively to be immediate and intuitive at first glance, but memorable when out of sight.
 Plus, the beauty of this whole thing is that achieving a logo that is influenced heavily by semiosis can interestingly be done with any of the existing types of logos, whether letter marks, wordmarks, icon marks, abstract marks, monograms or combination marks, what is important is having a story to tell, and wittily finding a way to tell that story with your mark.
 Minimalism with depth.
 It is our burden, as the new face of creativity in the 21st century, to create a new social dialogue with our designs, and explore the depths of visual communication, showing its diversity and ability to be more than just 'descriptive'.

 Maybe there is a method to the Madness of logo design after all.